hhumbertoAv/ecofloc/README.md

 2. **Total Analysis Time:** Sets the duration for energy and power value calculations.
 3. **Measurement Interval:** Determines the interval at which FLOC takes load and power measurements, impacting the allocated CPU time for the tool.

-The specification of these parameters is specified in each application’s folder
+More detailed specification of these parameters is specified in each application’s folder
 </p>

 ### Outputs